Singh-Prakash07/Notes/start with JavaScript/05 Array.md

   alert( fruit );
 }

-for (let key in arr) { // we shouldn’t use for..in for arrays, since it use in object alert( arr[key] );
+for (let key in arr) { // we shouldn’t use for..in for arrays, since it use in object and it is slow alert( arr[key] );
 }
 ```